neutronimaging/ToFImaging/docs/UserManual-SingleBEfit.md

 | 'median_image' | median Transmission image in the selected lambda range|

 ## edgefitting_2D.py:
-Functions for phase fitting of 2D stack of TOF data in the form of 3darray (x,y,lambda)
+Functions for bragg edge fitting of 2D stack of TOF data in the form of 3Darray (x,y,lambda).

 ### AdvancedBraggEdgeFitting_2D
 Advanced Bragg Edge Fitting for all pixels in an image.